Using findings to make recommendations for action to reduce social inequalities in health

-Education and continues professional development
+Education and continued professional development

 General practitioners and ob/gyns alike should receive training in LBQ women’s sexuality and sexual health during medical or nursing school, residency, and continuing education.
-Health care education programs should train clinicians in the area of anti-sexist, anti-racist, and anti-classist, patient-centered communication that reflects an understanding of and respect for women, people of color, and low-income individuals and fosters comfort, safety, and trust among patients from marginalized groups
+Health care education programs should train clinicians in the area of anti-sexist, anti-racist, and anti-classist, patient-centered communication that reflects an understanding of and respect for women, people of color, and low-income individuals and fosters comfort, safety, and trust among patients from marginalized groups.

 Expanding the diversity of the workforce

-Given many black LBQ women’s preference for black and/or LBQ female providers, health care institutions should focus on increasing the supply of women of color and LBQ clinicians in the U.S. by facilitating access to medical and nursing education among populations who are marginalized as a result of their gender, race/ethnicity, sexual orientation, and/or social class.”
+Given many black LBQ women’s preference for black and/or LBQ female providers, health care institutions should focus on increasing the supply of women of color and LBQ clinicians in the U.S. by facilitating access to medical and nursing education among populations who are marginalized as a result of their gender, race/ethnicity, sexual orientation, and/or social class.